 - Why You Should Leave Garage Door Installation to the Pros

 What to Look For When Selecting Garage Doors

-Today’s residential garage doors and commercial garage doors are more than doors, these are high tech appliances that utilize state of the art technology to make our lives safer and more convenient than ever.
+Today’s residential garage doors and commercial garage doors are more than doors, these are high-tech appliances that utilize state-of-the-art technology to make our lives safer and more convenient than ever.
 The garage door is as dependable as the refrigerator and, in many ways, just as important to the quality of our lives.
-Without it, our relationship to our house, our car, the weather and more would be set back to the world of 1960.
+Without it, our relationship with our house, our car, the weather, and more would be set back to the world of 1960.
 So picking the right door is essential if you’re to enjoy all the benefits they have to offer.
 Here are the things you need to consider when choosing a new garage door.

 Garage Door Size

 Before you can consider purchasing a new garage door you’ll need to determine the size that the door should be.
 There’s no such thing as “close enough” with a garage door.
 Either it’s the right size or it isn’t.
 And if it isn’t it won’t work at your house.
 If you had nothing to do with the installation of your current garage door chances are you don’t know exactly what size it is, which means you’ll need to get out there and measure.
 Here’s how you do that: